glenliu/glenliu.github.io/finance/cfa/level3/SS9-10 AA.md

 Asset allocations may change automatically along a predetermined glide path in reaction to milestones or predictable events that change an investor’s risk ability and willingness to take risk.

+Q. The changes that were allowed in OHF’s strategic asset allocation in Phase 4 are best classified as relating to changes in:

+A constraints.
+B beliefs.
+C goals.

+Solution

+B is correct.
+In Phase 4, lower oil prices and reduced production would have resulted in substantial declines in cash inflows that management perceived to be long term in nature.
+To compensate for these changes, management sought both lower withdrawals and increased equity exposure to bolster its declining cash inflows.

 ### d. discuss the use of short-term shifts in asset allocation.

 tactical asset allocations (TAAs)